A Trauma Recovery Program

 OSF Strive provides counseling and other services to guide you through the healing process.
 We cannot change the past, but we can help you learn to cope with the distress you may be feeling.

-Our counselors are specially trained to help you after a traumatic event.
+Our counselors and case managers are specially trained to help you after a traumatic event.
 Going to counseling does not mean you will have to recount or relive your experience.
 Our counselors will listen to what you are experiencing today and help you find a better future.

-We can also connect you with an advocate who will be on your side.
+Our team can provide advocacy services, someone to be at your side.
 This person can go with you to meetings with police, attorneys, landlords or others you may be dealing with.
 They will help you understand the process, know your rights and get answers to your questions.

-These services are provided free of charge to adults and teens who have experienced or witnessed violent crime and live in the 61605 ZIP code (South Peoria).
+All services are provided free of charges to adults and teens who live in Peoria and meet certain qualifications.

 Ask your doctor about OSF Strive, or call (309) 308-2030 to learn more.